 - The hosting and domain charges for your website.

 - Any software or services you're using to manage your accounts or emails.

 - Certain types of insurance you've bought for your work computer or phone.

-- Certain courses you've taken to support your business or improve your output.
+- Any essential courses you've taken to support your business or improve your output.